-The Company maintains two separate management level risk committees, one for operation-related risks and one for corporate-related risks (the “Risk Management Committees”).
-This structure allows each committee to focus on individual risks in greater detail.
-Each committee comprises a cross-functional group of employees who review and monitor the risks facing the Company from the perspective of their area of responsibility.
+The Company maintains a management level risk committee that focuses on operation-related risks and corporate-related risks (the “Risk Management Committee”).
+The Risk Management Committee comprises a cross-functional group of employees who review and monitor the risks facing the Company from the perspective of their area of responsibility.
 These Risk Management Committees are coordinated by Internal Audit and the General Counsel.
 The Vice President of Internal Audit and the General Counsel also provide quarterly reports to the Audit Committee on key risks and the procedures in place for mitigating them.

 The Vice President of Internal Audit heads the internal audit department.
 It is the role of the internal audit department to provide assurance, independent of management, that the Company’s internal processes, controls and procedures are operating to provide an effective financial reporting and risk management framework.
 The Internal Audit Charter sets out the independence of the internal audit department, its scope of work, responsibilities and audit plan.
 The internal audit department’s work plan is approved annually by the Audit Committee.
 The Vice President of Internal Audit reports to the Chairman of the Audit Committee and meets quarterly with the Audit Committee in executive sessions.